 Nova Hair Salon — Refund Policy For Services

-If you provide services, consider adding alternative refund options or incentives to your no refund policy (like in the example) to maintain customer satisfaction.
+If your business provides services, consider adding alternative refund options or incentives to your no refund policy, like the store credit option from Nova, to maintain customer satisfaction.

-4. How to Write a No Refund Policy
+How to Write a No Refund Policy and What To Include

-Set expectations for your customers by being clear about your no refund conditions and answering key questions such as:
+By being clear about your no refund conditions up front, you’re setting the expectations for your customers and answering key questions such as:

 - What products or services does the no refund policy apply to?

-- When does the no refund policy take effect (i.e., are purchases only non-refundable after a certain period of time)?
+- When does the no refund policy take effect (i.e., are purchases only non-refundable after a certain period)?

 - Are there exceptions to the policy (e.g., faulty products, technical errors)?

-As a business, you’re always striving for a high level of customer satisfaction.
-As a no refund policy may harm the customer experience, consider offering alternatives to refunds, such as store credit, exchanges, or rescheduling options for services.
+As a business, you’re always striving for a high level of customer satisfaction, but a no refund policy may harm the customer experience, so consider offering alternatives to refunds, such as:

 Be Aware of Refund Laws